Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 • The country is going into lockdown: Your questions answered

-The Government has updated its list of what is considered to be an essential business and, therefore, exempt from the level four lockdown.
+The Government has updated its list of what is considered to be an essential business and, therefore, exempt from the alert level four lockdown.

 The categories remain the same as last night's list, but it now provides much more clarity as to who in which sectors will be exempt from the lockdown.